eraosa/shopify-product-embed/README.md

 ```[shopify_product id="1234567890"]```

-## Shopify Buy Button

-The plugin is compatible with the Shopify Buy Button, which allows you to enable product purchases directly from your WordPress site.
-To learn more about the Shopify Buy Button, please visit the [Shopify documentation](https://help.shopify.com/en/manual/products/details/buy-button).
+## Additional Notes

+- Replace `YOUR_PRODUCT_ID` with the actual ID of the product you want to embed.
+- In the "shopify-product-embed-scripts.php" file, under "function ShopifyBuyInit()", update with your shopify domain url and storefrontAccessToken (Generate one from your shopify Developer Apps settings).

 ## Documentation